How a Block is Made

 - The

-tree append operation is correct, transitioning from theprevious_block_chkp_root
+CHKPtree append operation is correct, transitioning from theprevious_block_chkp_rootto thenew_checkpoint_tree_rootby appending the newly computedPsyCheckpointLeafhash.

 - Public Inputs of this Final Proof: The